angesanou/angesanou.github.io/content/authors/admin/_index.md

 ## About Me

 Ange is a student at Joseph Ki Zerbo University.
-Her studies focus on statistical analysis.
+Her studies focus on stINtistical analysis.